Opinion: Putin’s drone strategy reveals the cracks in Russia’s war machine

 Putin’s announcement of a “drone-campaign” is significant.
 However, bold new political goals won’t be able to ignore complex industrial realities.
 The Kremlin hopes this will unlock financial resources and force defense managers to mobilize their resources in any way they can.
 It’s still unclear how Russia will be able to achieve such a dramatic increase in drones without relying on off-the-shelf purchases, especially from China.

-This campaign should be a signal for Kyiv and partners that investing in drone countermeasures as a priority is important, just as EU nations and nations continue to increase their drone production to support Ukraine’s defence.
+This campaign should be a signal for and partners that investing in drone countermeasures as a priority is important, just as EU nations and NATO nations continue to increase their drone production to support Ukraine’s defence.

 Editor’s note: The opinions expressed by the authors in the op/ed section do not reflect the views of Kyiv Independent.